 However horrid the way may sound, the result is absolutely worth it.
 You’ll get in a canyon with a warm river in which you can bathe.
 And if you follow the river, it will lead you to the most beautiful waterfall: El Aguacero.

 Time frame: You might need around five hours for the visit.
 The hike takes about two hours (depending on your fitness condition), and you will need some time for bathing in the river, taking photos, and admiring the waterfall.
+Find out more about the hike to El Aguacero and other places in my top 10 hikes in Mexico article.

 Warning: Never go to El Aguacero after it has been raining.
 Obviously, it’s a canyon.
 And you don’t want to be there when a flash flood comes, trust me.